Westworld (and five other films that would make great TV series)

-Featuring an impressive cast that includes Evan Rachel Wood, Thandie Newton, Ed Harris, Luke Hemsworth and James Marsden, Westworld was a huge hit with audiences when it arrived in October last year and this week the series finally arrives in stores.
+Featuring an impressive cast that includes Evan Rachel Wood, Thandie Newton, Ed Harris, Luke Hemsworth and James Marsden, the first season of Westworld was a huge hit with audiences and, after a long wait, the second season made its debut on TV screens this weekend.

-You can find a trailer for Westworld below, beneath that we've picked out five other films with the potential to be spun into a gripping TV series...
+You can find a trailer for the new season of Westworld below, beneath that we've picked out five other films with the potential to be spun into a gripping TV series...